cis-projects/swen90007_course_notes/_build/html/_sources/setup_dev/9_setup_docker.md

 6. Copy the war from the target folder from your build stage (step 4) to the webapps  directory of tomcat server
 7. Expose port 8080, when your application start, the embedded tomcat container sets port 8080.

 To build this docker image on your local machine, the docker application must be running.
 Else you will face an error.
-To build the docker image, run below command
+To build the docker image, run below command:

 ```
 docker build -t jsp-demo .
 ```

 The option -t defines a tag for your docker image, in this case named as jsp-demo.
 The . in the end of the command signifies where the Dockerfile can be found.
 Thus, you need to run this command from the folder where you have Dockerfile.
 Once the image is built you can see this in your dashboard as well.

 ![](resources/9_setup_docker_2_image.png)

-To run the docker image on your local machine run below command -
+To run the docker image on your local machine run below command:

 ```
 docker run -p 8090:8080 jsp-demo
 ```

 The above command deploys the docker container from the image named jsp-demo created in previous step and maps the port 8090 to 8080. the port 8080 is the port of embedded tomcat that you have exposed from your code.
 The port 8090 is the port where the docker container is listening to handle the requests.

 Alternatively, you can run the docker container from the dashboard as well.
 Also you can set any port of your choice and not just 8090

 ![](resources/9_setup_docker_3_run.png)

 Once the container is running then if you type http://localhost:8090/jsp-demo on your web browser,